-This bill would require a large group health care service plan contract or group health insurance-policy policy, except a specialized health care service plan contract or health insurance policy, that is issued, amended, or renewed on or after January 1, 2026, to include coverage for portable high-efficiency particulate air (HEPA) purifiers-and filters for enrollees or insureds who are pregnant or diagnosed with asthma or chronic obstructive pulmonary disease.
-The bill would prohibit a portable HEPA purifier and filter covered pursuant to these provisions from being subject to a deductible, coinsurance, or copayment requirement. disease if the enrollee or insured is in a county where a local or state emergency has been declared due to wildfires.
-The bill would prohibit the cost of the HEPA purifier from exceeding \$500, adjusted for inflation.
+This bill would require a health care service plan contract or health insurance policy issued, amended, or renewed on or after January 1, 2026, to include coverage for portable high-efficiency particulate air (HEPA) purifiers and filters for enrollees or insureds who are pregnant or diagnosed with asthma or chronic obstructive pulmonary disease.
+The bill would prohibit a portable HEPA purifier and filter covered pursuant to these provisions from being subject to a deductible, coinsurance, or copayment requirement.

--2-AB 546
+AB 546 - 2 -